Responses are recorded even if the survey is not completed

 In the Excel sheet of results, the column titled Submitted tells you how many respondents clicked it (TRUE) or did not (FALSE).

-- Excel Export: Normally does not show bounce visitors, only includes people who answered at least one question.
+- Excel Export: Normally only includes people who answered at least one question.
 However, if a UTM link is used, this visitor is now listed even if they exit immediately.
 This is often caused by email security bots "scanning" your link before a real person opens it.

 - Analysis Tool: Shows all traffic, including bounce visitors.